Save for your first home through super

 - Before adding to your super, consider your financial circumstances, eligibility, contribution caps that may apply, tax issues and when your super can be accessed.
 We recommend you consider seeking financial advice.

-- Limited to $15,000 of voluntary contributions from any single financial year with a lifetime limit of $50,000.
+- Limited to $15,000 of voluntary contributions from any single financial year, with a lifetime limit of $50,000 of total voluntary contributions made from 1 July 2017.

 - FHSS Scheme withdrawals include an associated earnings amount, which is a notional amount calculated by the ATO at the shortfall interest charge rate.
 This’ll be different from actual earnings in your super fund.
 All investments, including super, have some risk.
 Investment returns aren’t guaranteed.
 Past performance isn’t a reliable indicator of future returns.